2016 Convention Information and Services

-Consult the interviewer’s sign-in file in the Fairmont Waterfront (Waterfront Ballroom, Lobby level) if you do not know whether your interview is scheduled for a hotel room or the interview area or if you need to find out the hotel room number for your interview.
+Consult the interviewer’s sign-in file in the Job Information Center (Governor’s Ballroom, level 4, Hilton Austin) if you do not know whether your interview is scheduled for a hotel room or the interview area or if you need to find out the hotel room number for your interview.
 Allow yourself ample time to obtain this information.

 Exhibit Hall Theater

 Exhibitors will conduct presentations, readings, and product demonstrations in the MLA Exhibit Hall (Austin Convention Center, Ballroom D–G, level 4); view the Exhibit Hall Theater schedule in the Program for details on presentations, which will take place during the breaks between sessions.

 View a list of the 2016 exhibitors.

 Visit MLA PubCentral in the Austin Convention Center (Ballroom Prefunction, level 4) for everything related to MLA publications.
 Shop for MLA products at the booth, explore the MLA International Bibliography, update your MLA Commons profile, and browse the winners of MLA’s publication prizes all in one central location just outside the exhibit hall.
 Visit this section later in the fall for more details.

 Booth Happenings.
 Please check the Convention Daily and the MLA Annual Convention Twitter feed for up-to-date information on exhibit booth activities.